Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Methodology

 In this equation, $\mathbf{\tilde{p}}_T$ represents the one-hot sharpened pseudo label produced by the teacher model at each iteration.
 The symbol $\tau$ denotes a confidence threshold, which ensures that the loss is computed only for samples for which the teacher model has a high level of confidence.

 To strike a balance between the structural and instance alignment losses, we introduce a weighted combination of both.
-This approach not only helps the model escape from rapid convergence to local optima but also refines the representations used for future pseudo alignment generation.
+In this way, individual alignment retains original instance alignment information, while structural alignment groups and aligns similar semantics.
 Consequently, our total loss function for the $i$-th instance is formulated as:

 Here, $\gamma$ represents a balancing factor that weights the contribution of the instance alignment loss relative to the structural alignment loss.
 This total loss is computed at each iteration, based on our CVPR algorithm which is executed once per epoch on the teacher model.